jwestgard/inst326/modules/module10/modules_testing.md

 Unless it is installed on your system, pandas is not available.
 :::

+#

 ## Import Examples

 ::: left

-You can use pip/pip3 (Python Package Manager) to install non-standard modules.
+You can use pip/pip3 (Python Package Manager) to install non-standard modules:
 :::

 ``` {.python .numberLines}